fazliddindev1/42.uz-masalalar-yechimi/README.md

-# Python Problems from 42.uz by Azimjon
+# Python Problems from 42.uz

 ## Introduction